-We are committed to helping current providers of legal services develop their businesses in new ways and to supporting new types of organisations who are thinking of delivering legal services for the first time.
+We are committed to supporting new ideas where there are potential benefits for the public and consumers are appropriately protected.
+We therefore help current providers of legal services develop their businesses in new ways and support new types of organisations who are thinking of delivering legal services for the first time.

-Our rules are there to protect the public, but we want to make sure they do not unnecessarily get in the way of firms and solicitors offering legal services in novel and creative ways.
-Our waivers policy [https://consultations.sra.org.uk/solicitors/resources-archived/waivers/] and Innovation Space
+Our rules are there to protect the public but we want to make sure they do not unnecessarily get in the way of firms and solicitors offering legal services in novel and creative ways.

-[https://consultations.sra.org.uk/solicitors/resources/innovate/sra-innovate/] (introduced in 2016) allow firms, solicitors and new entrants to the market to explore different ways of running their business and to introduce original ideas, while making sure the public is appropriately protected.
+Our waivers policy and Innovation Space [https://consultations.sra.org.uk/solicitors/resources-archived/sra-innovate/] (introduced in 2016) allow firms, solicitors and new entrants to the market to explore different ways of running their business and to introduce original ideas, while making sure the public is appropriately protected.
 The Innovation Space is a controlled test area for ideas that are likely to benefit the public.